byllyfish/finsy/docs/gnmi_api.md

 GNMIUpdate(timestamp=1659380663818678235, path=GNMIPath('interfaces/interface[name=s1-eth2]/state/oper-status'), typed_value=`string_val: "UP"`)
 ```

-We are not allowed to make changes to the subscription after calling `synchronize`.
-To receive further changes to the subscription, we call the `updates` method.
+To receive further changes to the subscription, we call the `updates()` method.
-Here we will create an asyncio task to do that.
+Let's create an asyncio task to listen for updates in the background.

 ```pycon
 >>> async def listen():